Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-We have now defined the propagation direction of the injected current along $\ve{z}$ and its spin along $\ve{x}$.
+There is no spin-energy current contribution to the charge accumulation.
+We have here defined the propagation direction of the injected current along $\ve{z}$ and its spin along $\ve{x}$.
 The precession of the spin around the spin-splitting field results in two spin-Hall angles for the current polarized along $\ve{x}$ and $\ve{y}$,